denten-books/plain-text/30-format.md

 within an archive, and so on.

 Formats like the book or the broadsheet newspaper are known entities: we understand how they are made and how to unfold them in space.
 Computational formats, by contrast, change rapidly and proliferate.
 They contain further, as yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
-On the screen, what you see is but a small part of what you could get.
-We are presented with thick content, beyond the visible image, the composite of all that is contained within the three-dimensional page.
-In print, content can be gleaned from the surface; there is nothing but surface on page.
+On screen, what you see is but a small part of what you could get.
+We are presented with thick content, beyond visible image: the composite of all that is contained in three-dimensions.
+In print, content can be gleaned from surface; there is nothing but surface expanse on page.
 Screens are laminates.
-Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
+Light and liquid crystal---the conduits for digital media---surge between substrates in response to electrical signal.
 Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory sticks, layers of copper and oxide.

 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world," as I have mentioned previously, occupies eleven